No, I'm Not A Proud Latina

 Advertisement

-Arias was one of the many whites and their heirs, whether criollo (Latin Americans who are of sole or of mostly Spanish descent) or immigrants, pushing for blanqueamiento (whitening) campaigns throughout Latin America — calling for European immigration while banning immigration of Asian and African-descended people.
-Heirs to the 500-year legacy of white wealth, quarter-truths, and total whitewashing; white terrorism knows no borders.
+Arias was one of the many whites and their heirs, whether criollo (Latin Americans who are of sole or of mostly Spanish descent) or immigrants, pushing for blanqueamiento (whitening) campaigns throughout Latin America.
+They called for European immigration while banning immigration of Asian and African-descended people.
+They are heirs to the 500-year legacy of white wealth, quarter-truths, and total whitewashing; white terrorism knows no borders.
 We’ve seen manifestos, books, essays, and extermination campaigns with the goals to “breed out” African and indigenous ancestry with common sayings like “mejorar la raza” (improve the race) still prevalent today.
 It has even gone as far as encouraging inbreeding to preserve and “advance” whiteness in every country in the Americas.
-Black identity is collateral damage in white Latin American nation-building and I make the daily decision to divest from that pathology.
+Black identity is collateral damage in white Latin American nation-building, and I make the daily decision to divest from that pathology.

 “